 Kenard grasped her upper arm—hard—and dragged her out of the kirk and into the street.
 His men followed.

-“You said you know all your neighbors to the north and south of you.
+“You said you know all your neighbors to the north and south of you, save me.
 Do you know the Duke of Sheffield?”

 “Of him, though I have never met him.
 My father thinks he is not of fit wit to be a duke.”

 “He’s right, but that is neither here nor there.
-Suffice it to say Sheffield is my liege.
-Now.
+Suffice it to say Sheffield is my liege, and he has ever been envious of my friendship with Henry.
 The earldom of Tavendish is my neighbor to the east.
 The dukedom of Sheffield is my neighbor to the south and west.
-Sheffield was unofficially promised that speck of land before the king granted them to me.”
+Sheffield was unofficially promised my speck of land before the king granted them to me.”

-“This a man who, it is rumored, killed his cousin and his cousin’s legitimate heir—a babe, mind you—to gain the dukedom.
+“Aye, that, but here is the nut of it: Sheffield is a man who, it is rumored, killed his cousin and his cousin’s legitimate heir—a babe—to gain the dukedom.
+The duchess also mysteriously disappeared.
 Since this happened thirty years and two kings ago, few people remember or care.
 Henry also knows of these rumors, but can do nothing.
-He doesn’t like Sheffield, doesn’t trust him, but he is a duke and that title goes back centuries.
+He doesn’t like Sheffield, doesn’t trust him, but Sheffield is a title that goes back centuries and thus far, Sheffield has proven his loyalty to Henry.

 “If I die under suspicious circumstances, Henry will never let him have my lands.
 Sheffield knows this; thus, his plot to kill me without raising Henry’s suspicion will take time to implement.
-If I am wed to a noblewoman, and I die suspiciously or not, Henry will not let him have those lands, as he will back my wife and her right to it.
-If I also have a legitimate heir, there is no point to killing me at all.”
+If I am wed to a noblewoman and I die suspiciously or not, Henry will not let him have those lands, as he will back my wife and her right to it, so killing her would be suspicious and futile.
+If I also have a legitimate heir, there is no point to killing me at all, as he will have to go through three people and that is nothing but suspicious when he already has a cloud hanging over him.
+Know this: I do not fear death.
+I fear for the future of my family, as he will not kill me first.
+He is evil and cruel and will delight in killing everyone for the sport of it in front of me before killing me.”

 Brìghde closed her eyes, took a deep breath and released it slowly through puffed cheeks, suddenly not so sure about this bargain after all.
 Then again, she had her own weapon and she had the wherewithal to use it.
 “I ken you need a noble bride and quickly.
 But why do you need Lady Margaret specifically?”

-Brìghde’s eyes popped open.
-“You won’t have to outlast any siege at all!” she chirped, excitement pooling in her breast.
+“You won’t have to outlast any siege at all!” she chirped, interrupting him as excitement pooled in her breast.

 That brought the earl up short.
 “Why?” he asked suspiciously.